Late Queens top aide breaks silence on handling pants crisis siege - ExBulletin

 He recounted the events in early April 2020 when Mr Johnson was admitted to hospital with Covid-19, shortly after the first lockdown was imposed.

-Lord Young added: “We had our suspicions, because the previous Wednesday the last in-person audience at Buckingham Palace was scheduled.
+Lord Young added: “We had our suspicions, because the previous Wednesday the last face-to-face audience at Buckingham Palace had been scheduled.

 The next day he received a call from the then cabinet secretary, Mark Sedwill, now Lord Sedwill, telling him that Mr Johnson had tested positive for Covid.

-When the rules run out, it is crucial to rely on people with clear judgment to be able to navigate the space between the lines.
+“It is crucial, when the rules run out, to be able to rely on people with clear judgment to be able to navigate the space between the lines.”

 |